 In younger athletes the cause may be a torn cartilage meniscus may be the underlying cause.
-In older athletes arthritis might be suspected as a possible cause.
-Any damage within the knee joint may cause swelling and therefore a Baker's Cyst.
+In older athletes arthritis is more likely to be a possible cause.

 What can the athlete do?

 Rest is important.
 Avoid any activities which aggravate or make the condition worse.
 Change training methods if possible for example substitute swimming, cycling or cross trainer machine for running.
 It is possible the symptoms may simply disappear by themselves.
 In children the condition may just suddenly clear up however if it doesn't then surgery is an option although they do stand a 40% chance of the cyst returning.

 Try wearing a compressive, wrap around knee support to help reduce the swelling.
 If symptoms do not clear up on their own then seek professional advice and have a full knee examination to identify the cause of the cyst or swelling.

 What can a sports injury specialist or doctor do?

 They will examine the knee and diagnose what is causing the swelling in the first place.
 For more serious cases a surgeon may operate to correct whatever might be causing the swelling including cartilage meniscus, foreign bodies or bursa that may need removing.
 The patient is likely to be out of action for 8 to 12 weeks following surgery.

 Be aware that lumps in the back of the knee are most likely a Popliteal Cyst but might possibly be a tumor or an aneurysm which is a swelling in an artery.
 If unsure always seek professional advice.